Regulatory framework

 The NSW Department of Education administers the regulation of services in accordance with the:

-National Quality Framework and National Quality Standards
+National Quality Framework and National Quality Standard

 Most education and care services for children around Australia are regulated under the National Quality Framework (NQF).